samerop/Aero/README.md

 })
 ```
 > [!NOTE]
-> If there is no `Default` and the player leaves TextBox blank, `Callback` won't execute.
+> If the player leaves TextBox blank, callback will not execute unless a Default value is provided.
 ## Updating a Element
 You can easily update an element using the variable you assigned to it.
 For example:
 ```lua